books by sam harrisreviewed by T. Nelson

 So there we have Sam Harris's First Commandment: Thou shalt not wear burqas.

 Even if it could be settled peacefully, it is impossible to know the ‘best’ outcome for any non-trivial goal.
 The permutations of actions and counter-actions are infinite, which is why humans cannot predict the future.
-Science might decide, after doing a computer simulation, that the most moral thing to do is to blow up the Earth, but then discover that some guy born in 12,196 will do something trivial that changes the equation.
+Science might decide, after doing a computer simulation, that the most moral thing to do is to blow up the Earth, only to discover that some guy born in 12,196 will do something trivial that changes the equation.
 A morality based on infinite particularized knowledge attained in an indefinite future is useless.

 Maybe we should give Harris some credit: he is pro-science and he tries to argue against moral relativism.
 When he asks whether it would be evil to blind all children at birth, he criticizes a moral relativist as saying “It depends on why they're doing it.”
-But Harris's consequentialist argument—it's wrong if it has a bad outcome—is just as bad; many philosophers have tried and failed to make it work.
+But Harris's consequentialist argument—it's wrong if it has a bad outcome—is just as bad: many philosophers have tried and failed to make it work.

 What his moral system boils down to is enlightened self-interest.
 That is a good thing to have, but enlightenment doesn't just come from scientific knowledge.
 It evolves in a society and its function is to keep the peace.
 That means it's part tradition and part empirical guide, and it must depend on principles to be useful.

 Anyway, we're doing what Harris wants already: telling women they must wear burqas and giving them the right to vote are scientific experiments, with ready-made control groups.
-If someday we discover we don't like the results—if we find we have trouble picking them out in a crowd, for instance, or if they all vote to be relieved of of the burden of raising children—what then?
+If someday we discover we don't like the results—if we find we have trouble picking them out in a crowd, for instance, or if they all vote to be relieved of the burden of raising children—what then?

 The answer is that a great civilization might die out when it could have been saved if it had kept moral principles.
 The closest we have to a universal good is long-term survival of our species.
 To discover scientifically what promotes this, we would have to experiment with lives and cultures.
 Evolution is doing those experiments already on our behalf.
-So in effect Sam Harris's plan is to let nature take its course.

 sep 05, 2020